 Dogs, young or old, love to learn.
 Include a reward and these four basic rules and you’ve got a recipe for successful dog tricks!
-Learn how to teach dog tricks like roll over, stay or heel by starting each lesson with a: cue, reward, practice, praise.
+Learn how to teach dog tricks like roll over, stay, or heel by starting each lesson with a: cue, reward, practice, praise.

 - Cue: To communicate to your dog that you want him to be in position, you will teach him either a voice, hand signals, or sound marker cue (such as using a clicker).
-For example, if your dog is hand cued, he will sit when you have a treat in a closed fist that you raise slowly above his head so that he gently sits as your hand performs the motion.
+For example, if your dog is hand-cued, he will sit when you have a treat in a closed fist that you raise slowly above his head so that he gently sits as your hand performs the motion.

 - Reward: Your dog’s favorite treat will help you train him to do many types of tricks or learn new behaviors.
-You can use your dog’s kibble or dog treats to motivate your him to learn, have fun, and get the results you both want.
+You can use your dog’s kibble or dog treats to motivate them to learn, have fun, and get the results you both want.
 Include kibble pieces, bits of chicken, deli meats, or treats made for dogs in the training.

 - Practice: Cut out 15 minutes each day for training and then divide the time slot into 5-minute-only sessions that you spread throughout the day.
-Perhaps you want to try a 5-minute morning, lunch and early evening session, or early morning, mid-morning and early afternoon lesson.
+Perhaps you want to try a 5-minute morning, lunch, and early evening session, or early morning, mid-morning, and early afternoon lesson.
 Whatever sequence you choose, consistency is the key to letting your dog know when training is in session.

 - Praise: Rewarding your dog’s good behavior is an important part of success.
-Give him heaps of good boys/girls or yesss feedback and scratches or belly-rubs, as well as an occasional treat.
+Give him heaps of good boys/girls or yes feedback and scratches or belly-rubs, as well as an occasional treat.
 More important than rewarding your dog for doing as you ask, is staying positive and calm when he doesn’t follow through on a routine you’re teaching.
 Never use physical correction or punishment or yell at a dog.

-Lesson 1: How to teach a dog to roll over
+Lesson 1: How to Teach a Dog to Roll Over

 Using the rules of reward-based training and the four basic rules of dog tricks, even novice pups get the hang of it in the first few tries.
 Practice these steps to teach your dog to roll over.